 If you wish to exercise these rights, you can find the necessary instructions on this page under section How can I exercise my rights?

-Please note that as a rule, Findata can only execute the data subject’s requests regarding the data in its possession.
-The right to of access to personal data, the right to rectify personal data and the right to restrict the processing of personal data concern the data held by Findata at the time of filing the request.
+As a rule, Findata can only execute the data subject’s requests regarding the data in its possession.
+The right to access personal data, the right to rectify personal data and the right to restrict the processing of personal data concern the data held by Findata at the time of filing the request.

 For example, the Digital and Population Data Services Agency has the data concerning a person’s family relations, marital status and address, hospitals have data on the person’s treatment, and the Social Insurance Institution of Finland (Kela) has data on the prescriptions issued to the person.
-Information about controllers and the data contents of registers is available on the ‘Data’ page.
+Information about controllers and the data contents of registers is available on the Data page.

 Minors and data subject rights

+Minors have the same rights as adults when processing personal data under the Secondary Use Act.
 The basic principle is that a minor who is able to form their own views is free to express their views on the use and processing of their personal data.